lbl-srg/obc/specification/source/cxf.rst

                                                      OutputConnector, block.
                                                      Parameter,
                                                      Constant
+   hasFmuPath                      ExtensionBlock    String           Used to include (local or over network)
+                                                                      path to a Functional Mockup Unit
-   isOfDataType                    InputConnector,   DataType         Used to define the data type for input
-                                   OutputConnector,                   connectors, output connectors, parameters,
+                                                                      implementation of an extension block. isOfDataType                    InputConnector,   DataType         Used to define the data type for input OutputConnector,                   connectors, output connectors, parameters,
                                    Parameter,                         and constants.